AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] The title and the picture of the welcome page loaded successfully.
 - [x] The 3 paragraphs presenting the project are displayed and easily readable.
 - At the bottom of the page, there are three links to other pages of the website.
-    - [x] When the user overs the title/image, the title should turn pink.
+    - [x] When the user hovers over the title/image, the title should turn pink.
     - [x] Click on `Recipes` title/image, confirm that it takes the user to the recipes by categories page,
     - [x] Click on `Cookbook` title/image, confirm that it takes the user to their cookbook page (if logged in).
 If not logged in, the user should be taken to a personalized access denied page.
     - [x] Click on `Join us` title/image, confirm that it takes the user to the sign up page.